Our wallet review process

 We did not ask this question because we failed at a previous question.

-If the answer was "no", we would mark it as "A wallet but not for Bitcoin" and the following would apply:
+If the answer were "no", we would mark it as "A wallet but not for Bitcoin" and the following would apply:

 At this point we only look into wallets that at least also support BTC.